I just stumbled upon this website…steel bending look interesting, but I have a few questions before I take the plunge. Can I talk to a live human?

 Absolutely not.
 The steel alloy we use is designed to bend in a safe manner.
 It will never snap in half unless bent back and forth intentionally many, many times.

-Most of the bars are rated by the poundage of force required to bend them.
-This was figured out with a secret process (shh!) and is very accurate.
-These bars have been vetted for many years.
+Our “poundage” bars are rated by the poundage of force required to bend them.
+This was figured out with a top-secret process (shh!) and is very accurate.

 How do I protect my hands?